-WWPR Content Committee member, Florence Sumaray had an opportunity to connect with WWPR member, Emma Gresser to learn more about her role as External Communications Specialist at Fannie Mae and how she got involved with WWPR.
+WWPR Content Committee member, Florence Sumaray had an opportunity to connect with WWPR member, Emma Gresser to learn more about her role as an External Communications Associate at Fannie Mae and how she got involved with WWPR.

 Tell me a little bit about your background and your current position at Fannie Mae.

 After graduating from DePaul University with a Master of Arts in Public Relations and Advertising, I moved to Washington, D.C. to continue building my career in public relations and communications.
 I joined Fannie Mae’s Marketing & Communications team in July 2019 as an Internal Communications Specialist, and as of this week, I will be switching gears with my new role as External Communications Associate.
 As Internal Communications Specialist, my work was driven toward developing and executing internal communications strategies to ensure employees understand how their work connects with the company’s mission and corporate priorities, feel engaged and informed by company leadership, and are recognized for their efforts.
 In my new role, I will be working with Fannie Mae’s Corporate Initiatives team to promote the incredible work of our company and communicate industry insights from our brilliant leaders.

 How has COVID-19 affected the way your organization functions and your interaction with your clients?

 Very early in the pandemic, Fannie Mae transitioned seamlessly from working in the office to working remotely.
 Our business is complex and has many moving parts, which made the transition that much more impressive.
 The leaders on our Management Committee have always put our employees first and continue to support them every day in our new virtual environment.